martinkoster/actionfx/actionfx-core/README.md

 The view itself has controls `customerFirstNameControl`, `customerLastNameControl`, `customerCountryControl`, `customerSelectedProductsControl` and `customerTermsAndConditionsControl`.
 The controls do not need to be injected into the controller via `@FXML`.
 However, the view needs to have controls with these particular IDs for the binding to work.

 Please note that the domain object `CustomerModel` is not forced to have JavaFX properties.
 It would be sufficient for the class to have plain Java types like `java.lang.String`, `java.util.List`or `java.lang.Boolean` instead of the property versions of it.
 In case the domain object has plain Java types, an unidirectional binding is applied.
-That means that the value from the domain object is set into the control on initial binding / setting into the annotated `ObjectProperty` and changed in the model instance, when the value in the control is changed.
-In a lot of cases, this might be sufficient.
+That means that the value from the domain object is set into the control on initial binding / setting into the annotated `ObjectProperty` and changed in the model instance, when the value of the JavaFX control is changed.
+In many cases this might be sufficient.

 #### Annotation @AFXFormMapping

-The repeatable annotation [@AFXFormMapping](src/main/java/com/github/actionfx/core/annotation/AFXFormMapping.java)  can be applied at field level on a `javafx.beans.property.ObjectProperty` additionally to a [@AFXFormBinding](src/main/java/com/github/actionfx/core/annotation/AFXFormBinding.java) annotation to explicitly map a field in a model class to a control name.
+The repeatable annotation [@AFXFormMapping](src/main/java/com/github/actionfx/core/annotation/AFXFormMapping.java)  can be applied at field level on a `javafx.beans.property.ObjectProperty` additionally to a [@AFXFormBinding](#annotation-afxformbinding) annotation to explicitly map a field in a model class to a control name.

-Please note: Using this annotation on a field without a [@AFXFormBinding](src/main/java/com/github/actionfx/core/annotation/AFXFormBinding.java) annotation will have no effect.
+**Please note:** Using this annotation on a field without a [@AFXFormBinding](#annotation-afxformbinding) annotation will have no effect.

 The following attributes are available inside the annotation: